marcin1990/dotnetvnc/README.txt

 History
 =======
+1.0.1.16 (Apr 24, 2005)
+-Server-side scaling and single window mode implemented.
+-On a PPC or a Smartphone, now the viewer calls into the connection manager to initiate a network connection (e.g. GPRS) before connecting to the server.
+From now on the viewer is not P/Invoke-free anymore.
+-Added an icon.
+-Added an option for users to choose whether to update the screen ASAP or in a batch.
+-Added a sample build script.
+-Fixed a bug that would hang the viewer if the connection is terminated unexpectedly.
 1.0.1.10 (Mar 22, 2005)
 -Client-side scaling implemented.
 -Fixed a problem with Smartphone key input mode which prevents the viewer from going back to mouse mode after exiting extended input mode.